-If you have responsibilities that include business finance and mortgage broking or you would like a pathway into the industry, the Certificate IV In Finance and Mortgage Broking is for you.
+The Certificate IV in Finance and Mortgage Broking was developed through extensive collaboration between education experts and leading professionals working in the finance and mortgage broking industry.
+If you have responsibilities that include business finance and mortgage broking, or you would like a pathway into the industry, this course may be for you.

 Career opportunities, include: